cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 ### Data flow

-* Entry flow:
-  * [Rough description]: the steps when a Tx enters the node are unmodified, except
-    * `CheckTx` (optionally) returns lane information (if TX valid)
-    * The lane information is used to decide to which transaction list the Tx will be added
 * Broadcast flow:
   * Higher-priority lanes get to be gossiped first, and gossip within a lane is still in FIFO order.
   * We will need a warning about channels sharing the send queue at p2p level (will need data early on to see if this is a problem for lanes in practice)